 Even though there aren't as many choices among Ryzen 9 desktop PCs as there are when shopping for an Intel Core-based computer, that doesn't mean you can't find some really compelling deals.

 Hands-down, the most compelling choice for a gaming system is the SkyTech Chronos Gaming Computer Desktop, a beautiful tower with a fishbowl design to let you (and others) appreciate the LED light show going on inside.
-The requisite Ryzen 9 CPU is pared with an Nvidia GeForce RTX 2070 Super, which is a really smart choice -- the 2070 Super is near the top of the Nvidia class, and it supports ray tracing, something Radeon GPUs do not.
+The requisite Ryzen 9 CPU is paired with an Nvidia GeForce RTX 3080, which is a really smart choice -- the 3080 the top of the Nvidia class, and it supports ray tracing, something Radeon GPUs do not.